a-shahrestani/a-shahrestani/README.md

 ### About me:
 <!-- <img align="left" src="https://https://i.redd.it/mds31m44jjv51.png" height="120px"> -->
-- 💻 I have a Bachelor of Computer Engineering degree from Ferdowsi University of Mashhad
+- I am currently finishing my Masters in Applied Science from the University of British Columbia
-- 👓 My main fields of interest are Machine Learning, Deep Learning, Reinforcement Learning, NLP, Computer Vision and Data Mining
+- My research has been focused on infrastructure management in transportation engineering using deep-learning models
-- 👓 I'm currently working as a Machine Learning Engineer in a FinTech company
+- I have developed pipelines for pavement crack and road object image generation, detection, and classification
-- 🌱 My work includes designing RL environments and Deep Learning models, analysing and tuning them
+- I have also worked on 3D point cloud data processing, and semantic object detection in them using KPConv and attention
-- 👾 I'm a moderately huge gamer currently protecting humanity in Destiny 2
+- I have a Bachelor of Computer Engineering degree from Ferdowsi University of Mashhad
-- 💪 Kinda obssesed with working out at the moment
+- My main fields of interest are Machine Learning, Deep Learning, Reinforcement Learning, NLP, Computer Vision and Data Mining

 <!-- Taken from https://github.com/Galiold/Galiold/blob/main/README.md  -->
 [![gmail](https://img.shields.io/static/v1?style=flat-square&logo=gmail&label=&message=afshinshah77&labelColor=313131&color=313131)](mailto:afshinshah77@gmail.com)